The Ultimate Guide to Hiring Virtual Assistants in 2026

 For example, executives spend:

-• 8 hours a week creating templated documents like proposals, contracts, sales sheets
+• 8 hours a week creating templated documents like proposals, contracts, and sales sheets

 • 7 hours a month entering data in bookkeeping programs